Join the Team

 Graduate students:

 Curiosity, motivation to learn, and enthusiasm for research are most important for a PhD student position.
 You don't need extensive experience in particular techniques, but some basic knowledge of computer programming and analytical methods used in neuroscience is a big plus.
-You should be excited to learn new experimental techniques and analytical approaches and be ready to develop the skills throughout your studies continuously.
+You should be excited to learn new experimental techniques and analytical approaches and be ready to develop the skills continuously throughout your studies.

 We can take students from various doctoral programmes at UCL, including: